bitnami/charts/bitnami/mastodon/README.md

 ### To 11.0.0

-This major updates the `elasticsearch` subchart to its newest major, 22.0.0.
+This major updates the `elasticsearch` subchart to its newest major, 22.0.0, which uses Elasticsearch 9.x.
 For more information on this subchart's major, please refer to [elasticsearch upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch#to-2200).

 ### To 10.0.0